 Cash consists of interest-bearing money on deposit with the bank.
-The interest rate remained constant at 0.20% during the year.
+The interest rates ranged from 0.20% to 0.95% during the year.

 4. Tangible Capital Assets

 The recognition and measurement of tangible capital assets is based on their service potential.
 These assets will not provide resources to discharge liabilities of the Office.